grc4kd/flask-todo-gen/README.md

 Without any more background, here is an inclusive list of the GPT prompts that I've used so far:
 1. "Build a simple todo list web application using Flask for the backend and SQLite for the database.
 For databases, use only SQLite and don't try any other databases yet."
+2. "Write a python script to connect to an in-memory-only SQLite database using SQLAlchemy.
+You should use `import sqlalchemy` and `python`."
+3. "How do I create a Flask app and pass in a `sqlalchemy` database to a class constructor to load at runtime?
+I would like to use a method named `Column` in particular, to define a schema for my `sqlite` database."

+At this point I reached a position where I recognized SQLAlchemy has a newer constructor.
+I also recall it having many different methods for a schema-bound setup.
+I decided to pursue creating a database engine for use in the Flask application by the usual means, documentation and the Getting Started tutorials for SQLAlchemy.